divinetouch/react-webpack-barebone/README.md

 # Description

-This is a simple webpack-webpack boilerplate that can be used as a quick prototype without having to set everything up frome scratch everytime.
+This is a simple react-webpack boilerplate that can be used as a quick prototype without having to set everything up frome scratch everytime.

 This boilerplate uses react version 0.14.X, ECMASCRIPT 2016 (ES6), react-router, react-bootstrap, and Webpack as the module bundler.